Azure/blobxfer/docs/99-current-limitations.md

 Blob Storage or General Purpose V2 Storage accounts.
 Please see [this article](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-storage-tiers) for more information.
-* Synchronous copy operations are limited to transfers within the same Azure cloud (i.e., the source and destination `endpoint` must match).
+* Synchronous copy operations between Azure source and remote paths are limited to transfers within the same Azure cloud (i.e., the source and destination `endpoint` must match).
 For example, you can synchonously copy within or between storage accounts in Azure Public cloud, e.g., `core.windows.net` but not between Azure clouds, e.g., `core.windows.net` and `core.usgovcloudapi.net`.
+Single object copies between clouds can be performed by providing a full source URL as the `--remote-path`.